 Where to Stay

 Interlaken has many nice hotels and other accommodation options.
-If you are looking for a really nice place to stay in town, one of the best hotels is the historic Victoria Jungfrau Grand Hotel & Spa.
-Also Hotel Interlaken has a great location and very good reviews.
+If you are looking for a really nice place to stay in town, one of the best luxury hotels is the historic Victoria Jungfrau Grand Hotel & Spa.

 TIP: Using the map below, you can compare hotels, apartments, and short-term rental accommodations in Interlaken.
 Simply insert your travel dates and group size, and you’ll see what’s available for your stay.
 Check it out!